zhang-mickey/PETs/README.md

 Instead of garbling a single gate, we are going to garble the whole circuit representation of f.
 How do we garble f?

+#### point-and-permute
+Alice appends a select bit to each label:
+For each wire w Alice choose a random bit s, she appends s and 非s to r0 and r1.

 #### free-XOR
 For an XOR gate, no garbled table is created.
 Alice chooses a random number R of the same length as the labels,
+For an XOR gate: Bob computes the output label by XORing the input labels.
+For an AND gate: Bob determines output label from the garbled table as usual.

+#### row-reduction
+Reduces the number of entries in the garbled table of an AND gate with output wire form 4 to 3.

+#### Handling of NOT gates
+Not can be implement using XOR

 #### non-garbled outputs
 Alice uses the real values (0 or 1) as labels for the output wires.